xaawii/car-registry/README.md

 BYD,Tang,SUV,White,Electric,15000,5,45000,2023
 BYD,Han,Sporty,Blue,Electric,10000,4,50000,2022
 ```
-# Creating a User with ADMIN Role
+## Creating a User with ADMIN Role
 To accomplish this, you must manually adjust the role of the users whom you wish to designate as administrators.

-# Documentation for Endpoints
+## Documentation for Endpoints
 The documentation for endpoints is available on Swagger.
 You can explore and test them at /swagger-ui/index.html.

+## Using Source Code
+If you download the source code, remember to create your `.env` file using the `.env.example` file as a reference.